 Tenant Power Toolkit

-Ananya Roy is a professor with appointments in the Departments of Urban Planning, Social Welfare, and Geography, The Meyer and Renee Luskin Chair in Inequality and Democracy, and the Founding Director of the UCLA Luskin Institute on Inequality and Democracy.
+Professor of Urban Planning, Social Welfare, and Geography | Meyer and Renee Luskin Chair in Inequality and Democracy | Founding Director, UCLA Luskin Institute on Inequality and Democracy

 As Covid-19 descended, millions of tenants lost their wages overnight, threatening mass eviction.
 In an early publication, Professor Gary Blasi estimated that 365,000 renter households in Los Angeles County alone were at risk (Blasi 2020).
 In response, Professors Appel, Roy and Blasi worked with community partners to launch the Tenant Power Toolkit, an online eviction defense application that helps any California tenant facing a legal eviction to file an Answer with the court.
 Working with housing justice lawyers, technologists, and community partners, the TPT team coded the regulatory landscape of California’s 580 jurisdictions into a program tenants can easily use on any internet-connected device, in Spanish or English, to assert their jurisdiction-specific defenses.
 Since the TPT launched in July 2022, more than 8,000 Eviction Answers have been prepared by the Toolkit, allowing ~21,000 California tenants—over a third of them children— to avoid default eviction.
 The TPT’s backend database provides unprecedented tenant-reported, real-time eviction data by zip code, landlord, tenant race/ethnicity and more.
 This research-organizing partnership enables tenants to fight their evictions, produces data to support ongoing and new tenant organizing, while also building translocal tenant power at a scale that can contend with the consolidation of rental housing ownership.